gpschool/gpschool.github.io/index.md

 {% endfor %}
 -->

 GPSS 2021 will be a virtual event from September 13 to September 16, 2021.
-Registrations will open mid-May.
+Registrations will open at the end of May.

 ### History of the Summer School